ricciocri/vimrc/README.md

 - **tabular** Sometimes, it's useful to line up text.
 Naturally, it's nicer to have the computer do this for you, since aligning things by hand quickly becomes unpleasant.
 - **vim-puppet** Make vim more Puppet friendly!
 - **vim-fugitive** Provides an amazingly deep Git integration for vim.
+- **vim-markdown** Syntax highlighting, matching rules and mappings for Markdown

 Also you'll find a snippets directory with a custom list of [snippet for Puppet](https://github.com/ricciocri/vimrc/blob/master/snippets/puppet.snippets).